charly-lang/charly/README.md

 ```

 # Everything is an object... kind of
 When you write `5`, the interpreter actually treats it as a primitive.
 There are no funny castings or object instantiations.
+You can normally write code like `2 + 5` and it will work.
 Once you do something like `5.times(func(){});`, the interpreter searches the current scope for an object called `Numeric` and checks if there is a function called `times` on it.
 If it finds the method, it injects a variable called `self` into the function's stack and executes it.

 This allows the interpreter to reuse the same object for all primitives.